 Diurnal Nocturnal agriculture farming, or growing food on the land Diurnal means to sleep at Nocturnal means to sleep during camouflage a way of hiding night and be active during the day.
 The diurnal reptiles in the day and be active at night.
-The nocturnal reptiles in this characteristics the qualities or features of something this book are: book are: combative keen to fight Grand Cayman blue iguana red-headed rock agama leatherback sea turtle boa constrictor endangered a type of animal or plant that is in danger of not existing anymore chameleon leopard gecko. inflate to fill with air to make it bigger • goanna.
-AND PARTY OF THE P predators animals that hunt and eat other animals prey an animal that is hunted for food by other animals propel to move forward at a fast speed species a group of animals or plants that have the same or very similar features venomous poisonous
+The nocturnal reptiles in this characteristics the qualities or features of something this book are: book are: combative keen to fight Grand Cayman blue iguanared-headed rock agama leatherback sea turtleboa constrictor endangered a type of animal or plant that is in danger of not existing anymore chameleon leopard gecko. inflate to fill with air to make it bigger • goanna.
+ASR CONTRACTOR predators animals that hunt and eat other animals prey an animal that is hunted for food by other animals propel to move forward at a fast speed species a group of animals or plants that have the same or very similar features All the total venomous poisonous